Dwipasca/Dwipasca/README.md

-Hi! 👋 My name is Dwi Pasca Nursanti you can call me Dwi

-I'm web developer and javascript enthusiast.
+Hi! 👋 My name is Dwi Pasca Nursanti you can call me Dwi and I'm Software Engineer and javascript enthusiast.

-I’m always eager to learn more, especially in the javascript technology.
+I’m always eager to learn more about technologies.